nf-core/website/markdown/usage/tutorials/institution.md

     1. Upload a "white" version to the folder public_html/assets/img/contributors-white.
 Must be a single monochrome shape with no background colour.
     2. Upload a "colour" version to the folder public_html/assets/img/contributors-colour.

-    * These examples in [white](https://github.com/nf-core/nf-co.re/tree/master/public_html/assets/img/contributors-white) / [colour](https://github.com/nf-core/nf-co.re/tree/master/public_html/assets/img/contributors-colour) indicate to you the difference between the two versions.
+    * These examples in [white](https://github.com/nf-core/nf-co.re/tree/master/public_html/assets/img/contributors-white) / [colour](https://github.com/nf-core/nf-co.re/tree/master/public_html/assets/img/contributors-colour) indicate to you the difference between the versions.
     * The both images should have the same name.
 I.e., if you name them image_fn: foobar.svg, then the both files should be named foobar.svg in the respective folders.
     * If you have only raster images available, please search for a SVG version.
     (_A tip_: wikipedia often uses the SVG format of displayed logos available for the download.)
     * If you were not successfull in this point, skip it and let us know about it in the pull request.
-    * _Note:_ Please make sure that you have the permission using logos of your institution in an open source project.
-The organizations do not usually have any concerns, just want to be notified about it.
+    * _Note:_ Please make sure that you have the permission to use logos of your institution in an open source project.
+The organizations do not usually have any concerns about it, just want to be notified.

 5. After you did the hardest part, please open a pull request from your fork.
 The modifications shall be compared to the master branch [nf-core/nf-core](https://github.com/nf-core/nf-co.re).
 The changes have to be reviewed by a member of our core team.
 Do not hesitate to open the PR.
-We will provide you the feedback if anything looks weird or hasn't been properly done.
+We will heartly provide you a feedback if anything looks weird or hasn't been properly done.